Memories: created by breaking DNA and repairing it

 Normally, breaks in both strands of the double helix DNA molecule are associated with diseases including cancer.
 But in this case, the cycle of DNA damage and repair gives us an explanation for how memories can form and last.

-To better understand the role these DNA "breaks" play in long-term memory formation, Radulovic and her colleagues trained mice to associate a small shock with a new environment, so that when the animals are put back into that environment, they "remember" their not-so-pleasant experience and show signs of fear, such as freezing in place.
+To better understand the role these DNA "breaks" play in long-term memory formation, Radulovic and her colleagues trained mice to associate a small electric shock with a new environment, so that when they put the animals back in that environment environment, they "remember" their not-so-pleasant experience and show signs of fear, such as freezing in place.

-The researchers then looked at gene activity in the neurons in a of the brain for memory – the hippocampus.
+The researchers then looked at gene activity in neurons in a brain region key to memory – the hippocampus.

 So they found that certain genes responsible for inflammation were active in a set of neurons four days after the experiment.
 Three weeks after the experiment, the same genes were much less active.